Tag: translation service

 1. Provide Enough Time

-The Project Manager at Morningside, says that “Collaboration is key, the more time you have with your translator the more likely you’ll be on the same page.
-Effective teamwork and communication is one of the keys to localization and translation success.”
+Collaboration is key.
+The more time you have with your translator, the more likely you’ll be on the same page.
+Effective teamwork and communication are key to localization and translation success.

-2. Create a translation glossary and style guide.
+2. Create a Translation Glossary and Style Guide

-3. Don’t use Multiple Linguists
+3. Don’t Use Multiple Linguists

 Reviewing a Translation